 Structure Your Content for Featured Snippets

-Here’s a tip to help you get on the right path to So here’s an insider secret that will set you moving in the direction of success with optimizing for voice search.
+Here’s a tip to help you get on the right path to So here’s an insider secret that will set you moving in the direction of success with optimising for voice search.
 Featured snippets.
-That’s the kind of funky syntax voice assistants love to spit out, and if ever they pick up some of your content from page to ear is a day you win the lottery.
+That’s the kind of funky syntax voice assistants love to spit out, and if ever they pick up some of your content from page to ear, it’s a day you win the lottery.

 You should structure your message so that it answers key questions in simple terms.
 Head with real questions.
 With your first paragraph, draw them in with the plain answer; peek below to read on.
-Lists are good, too — with instructions that can be followed, numbered tips and bullet points.
+Lists are also beneficial, providing clear instructions, numbered tips, and bullet points.

 Local SEO and Voice Search: A Match Made in Heaven

-If you’re running a local business, voice search optimization should be your new obsession.
+If you’re running a local business, optimising voice searches should be your new obsession.

 When someone’s using voice search, they’re on the go looking for something nearby.
 “Coffee shop open now.”
 “Emergency plumber close by.”
 These searches have massive commercial intent – people want to make a decision fast.